mooshkid/lifecom/README.md

 ### Built With
-List of frameworks/librarys used in this project:
+List of frameworks/librarys used to create this project:

 * [Python](https://www.python.org/downloads/)
 * [Selenium](https://selenium-python.readthedocs.io/installation.html)